Victoria's current restriction levels.

 What you need to know

-Check our information and advice about restriction levels in place throughout Victoria from 11:59pm Sunday 31 May 2020.
+Check our information and advice about current restriction levels in place in the restricted postcodes and elsewhere throughout Victoria.

 Directions issued by Victoria’s Chief Health Officer

 The State of Emergency provides the Chief Health Officer with additional powers to issue directions to help contain the spread of coronavirus and keep Victorians safe.